ibexa/documentation-developer/docs/infrastructure_and_maintenance/cache/http_cache/context_aware_cache.md

 stored in proxy for every single cache item, lowering cache hit ratio and increasing memory use.

 Instead, you can create your own hash header for use cases where you need it.
-This way only controllers and views that really vary by your custom logic will vary on it.
+This way only controllers and views that really vary by your custom logic varies on it.

 You can do it using several methods, ranging from completely custom VCL logic and dedicated controller to respond with hash to trusted proxy lookups, but this means additional lookups.